putreaux/voxceleb-trainer-rhythmic/README.md

 Currently I've only set up the ResNetSE34L to take rhythmic features as input, and tested it with the ResNetSE34L_AM.yaml configuration.

 Before I have time to implement a more convenient dataset size parameter, the train set size can be changed from line 127 in DatasetLoader.py.
-Test set size can be changes from line 152 in SpeakerNet.py.
+Test set size can be changed from line 152 in SpeakerNet.py.

 # VoxCeleb trainer